davidesserra/STalign_LaMannoLab/README.md

 You can find the relative GitHub repository at [STalign](https://github.com/JEFworks-Lab/STalign?tab=readme-ov-file#overview).

 ## Installation & Import
-To start using the notebooks in the different folders you must firstly install STalign with: `codice inline`
+To start using the notebooks in the different folders you must firstly install STalign with:
-'''pip install --upgrade "git+https://github.com/JEFworks-Lab/STalign.git"'
+`pip install --upgrade "git+https://github.com/JEFworks-Lab/STalign.git`